MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-automation-arc-server.md

 * Review and customize the [predefined installation script](/azure/azure-arc/servers/onboard-service-principal) for at-scale deployment of the Connected Machine agent to support your automated deployment requirements.
 * Enable OS lifecycle automation by configuring [Update Management](/azure/automation/update-management/enable-from-automation-account) in Azure Automation to manage operating system updates for your Windows and Linux virtual machines registered with Azure Arc-enabled servers.
 * Simplify the management of your hybrid machines throughout their lifecycle by deploying [VM extensions](/azure/azure-arc/servers/manage-vm-extensions) to your Arc-enabled servers.
-* Use Azure Policy to automatically deploy extensions to your Azure Arc-enabled servers and regularly check the policy compliance data to identify and remediate servers that do not the agent installed.
+* Use Azure Policy to automatically deploy extensions to your Azure Arc-enabled servers and regularly check the policy compliance data to identify and remediate servers that don't have the agent installed.

 ## Onboard Azure Arc-enabled servers

-One of your first tasks will be to onboard your fleet of servers and/or virtual machines to Azure.
+One of your first tasks will be to onboard your fleet of servers and virtual machines to Azure.
 After [generating an installation script](/azure/azure-arc/servers/onboard-portal#generate-the-installation-script-from-the-azure-portal), if you only have a few servers, you may opt to run the script directly from your [Windows](/azure/azure-arc/servers/onboard-portal#install-and-validate-the-agent-on-windows) or [Linux](/azure/azure-arc/servers/onboard-portal#install-and-validate-the-agent-on-linux) machines.
 For larger fleets of servers, there are several options available in Azure to automate the onboarding process.
 We recommended creating a [Service Principal](/azure/azure-arc/servers/onboard-service-principal#create-a-service-principal-for-onboarding-at-scale) and apply one of the following methods:

 * Generate a [PowerShell script](/azure/azure-arc/servers/onboard-service-principal) using a Service Principal, and deploy via your organizations existing automation platform
 * Connect machines using [Automation Update Management](/azure/azure-arc/servers/onboard-update-management-machines)